nextedy/gantt-docs/docs/widget.md

 *  `task` of type `com.nextedy.polarion.gantt.model.Task`
 *  `wi` of type `com.polarion.alm.tracker.model.IWorkItem`

-See following example, that changes type of the task to `project` if the type of the work item in Polarion is `capability`.
+See following example, that changes type of the task to `project` if the Work Item Type in Polarion is `capability`.

 ```
 if(wi.type.id==='capability'){